-This Maharashtrian style Sabudana Khichdi is one of my all time favorite breakfasts.
-Mostly because it’s DELICIOUS.
-But also because of how quick and easy it is to make for something this yummy.
+Sabudana Khichdi is one of my all time favorite breakfasts.
+Mostly because it’s delicious, but also because it’s super quick and easy to make for something this yummy.

 A fresh, homemade, healthy breakfast – all using only 20 minutes of precious morning time.
 Who can say no to that, right?